Franconia, New Hampshire: History

 Franconia is home to the Cannon Mountain Aerial Tramway, which rises to the 4100 ft summit of Cannon Mountain.
 Built in 1938, it was the first passenger aerial tramway in North America.
 From the time of its construction in 1938 to its retirement in 1980, the original tramway carried 6,581,338 passengers to the summit of Cannon Mountain.
 The original tramway was replaced by a new 80-passenger tram in 1979.
-Construction and testing of the new tram were completed in February 1980, and the red and yellow tram cars are still running year-round today.
+Construction and testing of the new tram were completed in February 1980, and the red and yellow tram cars were still running year-round as of 2015.

 Around 1940, actress Bette Davis vacationed in Sugar Hill, the town bordering Franconia to the west.
 On a solo hike to Bridal Veil Falls at the western foot of Cannon Mountain, she got lost in the woods.
 Arthur Farnsworth, who worked at Peckett's Ski School, found her and rescued her from the woods.
 They fell in love and soon married.
 Farnsworth died unexpectedly as a result of freak accident in Los Angeles.
-Davis had erected in a rock on the trail to Bridal Veil Falls a plaque to commemorate Farnsworth, in which was inscribed the words "The Keeper of Stray Ladies", although Davis did not include her name in the plaque.
+Davis had a plaque placed in a rock on the trail to Bridal Veil Falls to commemorate Farnsworth, in which was inscribed the words "The Keeper of Stray Ladies", although Davis did not include her name in the plaque.
 The plaque can be seen today on the Coppermine Trail to Bridal Veil Falls.

 The town was home to Franconia College during the 1960s and 1970s.
-In the 21st century, Franconia has been known as the home of skier Bode Miller, who has accumulated several Olympic medals.